Skip to main content

 • Jessika Dhanoa, EY UK Financial Services

 Firms today exist in a world that is becoming more complex, interconnected and changing at an ever-faster rate.
-In all sectors, financial services businesses are recognizing the need for accurate and timely insights to support decision-making in their rapidly changing environment.
+In all sectors, financial services businesses are recognising the need for accurate and timely insights to support decision-making in their rapidly changing environment.

 This article explores how financial services businesses can guide investments in Financial Planning and Analysis (FP&A) design.
-It also provides recommendations on how to do so wisely and thoughtfully, and not rush through projects, which may necessitate re-investment later and consume valuable resources at a critical time.
+It also provides recommendations on how to do so wisely and thoughtfully and not rush through projects, which may necessitate re-investment later and consume valuable resources at a critical time.

 Where does FP&A transformation fit into this?

 This pressure of responding to today’s challenges is exposing the limitations of outdated, ineffective planning and forecasting systems.
-Even before the COVID-19 pandemic, FP&A transformation was on the top of CFO’s agenda:
+Even before the COVID-19 pandemic, FP&A transformation was on the top of the CFO’s agenda:

-• 54% of CFOs thought their Finance function spent too much time reporting financial data and 73% thought too little time was spent providing financial analysis and insights [EY Banking CFO Survey; Jan 2020].
+• 54% of CFOs thought their Finance function spent too much time reporting financial data, and 73% thought too little time was spent providing financial analysis and insights [EY Banking CFO Survey; Jan 2020].

 As a result, sophisticated planning and forecasting alongside an agile and responsive Finance function are the most critical capabilities for CFOs over the next five years.

-Additionally, re-evaluating FP&A systems enables CFOs to set the vision of moving to a business-partnering Finance function that offers a strategically driven approach to planning, and helps migrate the role of a CFO to a Chief Value Officer.
+Additionally, re-evaluating FP&A systems enables CFOs to set the vision of moving to a business partnering Finance function that offers a strategically driven approach to planning and helps migrate the role of a CFO to a Chief Value Officer.

 What causes FP&A transformations to go badly?